alwaysdata/documentation/e-mails/check-email-sending/index.en.md

 - *SPAM score*: [Rspamd](https://www.rspamd.com/) score,
 - *SPAM report*: details of Rspamd score.

-If the e-mail is **bounced** (unaccepted by recipient servers) for one or several recipients, the sender should have received a *Mail delivery failed* with reasons for the blockage.

 [^1]: an email with a score higher than 3 will not be sent on shared servers.
 On VPS and dedicated servers, the default value is 5 (editable).
+[^2]: this can be caused for example by a blockage of our antispam, a refusal by the recipient servers or a non-response from them for several days.
+The sender shall then receive a *Mail delivery failed* stating the reasons for the bounce.